Package 'mirai'

 For launch_local: Invisible NULL.

 For launch_remote: A character vector of daemon launch commands, classed as ‘miraiLaunchCmd’.
-The printed output may be directly copy / pasted to the remote machine.
+The printed output may be copy / pasted directly to the remote machine.

 Examples